Are you fascinated with the world of wine?

 Then you’re in the right place.
 We have been writing about the wines of Washington, Oregon, British Columbia and Idaho for more than 20 years, and it is our passion.

 Each day, we write stories about wine to help you get the inside scoop on what’s happening in our region of the world.
 We also review the latest wines from the Pacific Northwest.

 Sign up for our Wine of the Week newsletter.

-We’re Eric Degerman and Andy Perdue, the owners, editors and writers of Great Northwest Wine.
+Eric Degerman and Andy Perdue are the co-founders of Great Northwest Wine.

-Great Northwest Wine is our own business.
-Here, we write about wine from a journalistic point of view.
+Great Northwest Wine is where we write about wine from a journalistic point of view.
 We cover wine news, write features, provide tidbits about the industry and much more.